echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 of policy decisions, in some cases for security or compliance reasons.
-As part of a wider initiative by the IETF to achieve end-to-end encryption, a proposed extension to TLS 1.3 called Encrypted Client Hello (ECH) [I-D.draft-ietf-tls-esni] is attempting to encrypt all the remaining metadata in the clear.
+As part of a wider initiative by the IETF to achieve end-to-end encryption, a proposed extension to TLS 1.3 called Encrypted Client Hello (ECH)
+{{I-D.draft-ietf-tls-esni}} is attempting to encrypt all the remaining metadata in the clear.

 There are use cases where encryption of the SNI data may be a useful